auth0/docs/articles/tokens/guides/use-refresh-token-rotation.md

 Use the option `useRefreshTokens` on `createAuth0Client` which defaults to `false`.
 With this option set to `false`, when `getTokenSilently()` is invoked and a new Access Token is required, the SDK attempts to acquire a new Access Token using a hidden iframe and `prompt=none`.

 If you set to this option to `true`, the `offline_access` scope is automatically requested when using `loginWithRedirect(), loginWithPopup()` and `getTokenSilently()`.
-When `getTokenSilently()` is invoked and the access token has expired, the SDK attempts to renew the ID and Access Tokens by calling the `/token` endpoint using the `refresh_token` grant type along with the Refresh Token from the cache.
+When `getTokenSilently()` is invoked and the Access Token has expired, the SDK attempts to renew the ID and Access Tokens by calling the `/token` endpoint using the `refresh_token` grant type along with the Refresh Token from the cache.

 Silent re-authentication is achieved by sending a `prompt=none` parameter upon the authentication request and using a hidden iframe, provided that there is an active user session on the authorization server.
 The SDK uses the iframe method if you have set `useRefreshTokens` to `true` but no Refresh Token is available in the cache.
 This helps users to silently migrate to using Refresh Tokens without making them log in again.